neurobagel/documentation/docs/config.md

 This file is only used by deployment profiles that include the federation API.
 `local_nb_nodes.json` contains the URLs and (arbitrary) names of the local nodes you wish to federate over.
 Each node must be denoted by a dictionary `{}` with two key-value pairs:

-`"NodeName"` for the name of the node,
+- `"NodeName"`: name of the node
-`"ApiURL"` for the URL of the API exposed for that node.
+- `"ApiURL"`: URL of the node API exposed for that node

 Multiple nodes must be wrapped in a list `[]`.

+Example:
 Let's assume there are two local nodes already running on different servers of your institutional network, and you want to set up federation across both nodes:

 - a node named `"My Institute"` running on your local computer (localhost), on port `8000` and